 - “/old.html” – provides the old location of the page

 It is important to note that if you are moving multiple pages, you will need to include a redirect statement for every page you’re moving.
-Having a unique line for each page is what I would suggest to be the safest approach, if you want to ensure that your commands are picked up by search engines.
+Having a unique line for each page is recommended as the safest approach if you want to ensure that your commands are picked up by search engines.